maymayy08/Interactive-ToDo-List-App/README.md

   Add new tasks with chosen due date selected
   <br>
-  Task status of completed, edit and delete, allow user to navigate their task easily
+  Task status of complete, edit and delete, allow user to navigate their task easily
   <br>
   Show due date status under each task created
   <br>